Not everyone is keen to jet off abroad when they have young kids, so UK family holidays are always going to be a popular choice for thousands of us.

 TREVORNICK offers easy camping option for a UK family holiday

 Maybe you don’t want a self-catering cottage or luxury hotel – so how about taking the kids camping?
 I can totally recommend Trevornick.
 It’s based just metres from the beach at Holywell Bay in Cornwall, five miles outside of Newquay.
 And if you don’t think camping is your thing, Trevornick have the perfect solution – a Eurotent!
 It’s a large (can sleep six!) tent that is already up when you get there so no messing about with tent poles and runaway children.
 It also has (wait for it) beds, TV, DVD player, microwave, toaster, cooker and fridge!
 All you need to take is your bedding.
 It’s not quite glamping, and some would say it’s not ‘proper’ camping.
-But it’s a perfect way to try out life in the great outdoors if you’re thinking of getting into it but don’t have all the gear.
+But if you want a campsite it’s a perfect way to try out life in the great outdoors, especially if you’re thinking of getting into it but don’t have all the gear.

 Endless things to do